 Option 3: Contact A New Jersey Based Nursing Home Malpractice Attorney

-If it can be demonstrated that a nursing home or its employees have acted negligently, they may be held liable for nay resulting damages.
-Damages available include:
+If nursing home employees acted negligently, they may be held liable for any resulting damages.
+Available damages include:

 - Payment for medical bills